Dooders/TimeBandit/docs/TGE.md

 # Temporal Graph Engine

-A temporal graph engine is a specialized software system designed to manage and process temporal graphs, which are graphs where the relationships (edges) and/or the nodes have temporal attributes, meaning they change over time.
+A temporal graph engine is a specialized software system designed to manage and process temporal graphs, which are graphs where the connections (edges) and/or the nodes have temporal attributes, meaning they change over time.
 This type of engine provides the necessary infrastructure to efficiently store, query, update, and analyze graphs with a temporal dimension.

 ## Key Features of a Temporal Graph Engine

 1. **Temporal Data Management**:
-   - **Nodes and Edges with Time Attributes**: Both nodes (vertices) and edges (connections) in the graph have timestamps or time intervals indicating when they exist or when the relationships are valid.
+   - **Nodes and Edges with Time Attributes**: Both nodes (vertices) and edges (connections) in the graph have timestamps or time intervals indicating when they exist or when the connections are valid.
    - **Versioning**: Keeps track of different states of the graph over time, allowing historical queries and analysis.

 2. **Efficient Storage**: